collective/Products.ARFilePreview/README.txt

+  ARFilePreview 2.3 for Plone 3.0 +
+  using plone.transforms
+  (if you want to use portal_transforms, use version 2.2.x)

   ARFilePreview is built on Plone Content Management System, the Content Management Framework (CMF) and the Zope Application Server.
   ARFilePreview is copyright 2006 atReal.